vytal-io/vytal-extension/README.md

 ## Dev

-This application is built with a react frontend and a django backend.
+This application uses a React frontend and a Django backend that communicates using the Django REST framework.

 Backend Django setup: